 Disadvantages of Longer Class Times

 Many teachers argue that they’re able to break up student learning time on their own.
-A teacher who has the same students in their classroom for ninety minutes can certainly work to break up the class structure, but there are several things that work against students when class times are dragged out.
+A teacher who conducts ninety minute lessons has to break up class time.

 The Advantages of Shorter Classes